 Thinning practice reduces over crowding and crop competition for nutrients, space and sunlight.

-After planting pure stands at any species and some do not germinate, the ungerminated stands are replaced with some more of the same species.
+After planting pure stands at any species in the farm and some do not germinate, the ungerminated stands are replaced with some more of the same species.
 This is called supplying or beating up in forest management Supplies may be from the nursery or stored viable

 don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.